Skip to main content

 Before the routine (Level 5 Glass Cannon):

-After 4 months of consistent daily raids (Level 35 Battle Monk):
+After 4 months of consistent daily raids (Level 35 Battle Sage):

 This wasn’t a “game less” fix.
 I game just as much.
 I just stopped treating my body like a disposable respawn point.